Srimma2/DM-Assignments/Assignment 1/README.txt

 Authors: Jason Deutsch and 	Sreeraj Rimmalapud
-Project 1: MSapriori algorithm implementation
+Project 1: MS Apriori algorithm implementation

 - This program performs the MSapriori algorithm and is written in Python.